poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             msg.send()
             #<<<<<<<<<<<<

-In the example below, we are using the build-in method `'make_message'`.
+In the example below, the build-in method `'make_message'` is used.
 It creates a string "example_message" and sends it at the end of `'start'` method.
 The message will be sent once, after the script launch.

 To receive this message, the responder should have a proper handler to the signal with the message object and the method to decide what to do with this message.
 As it is shown in the example below: